screenshotbot/screenshotbot-oss/src/fiveam-matchers/README.md

 ```

 (A common pattern is defining the method with an argument that's
-already a matcher, for insteance the `has-item` needs this)
+already a matcher, for insteance the `has-item` needs this.
+The
+function `ensure-matcher` is useful to implement this.)

 Let's create a method to describe the matcher: